-Part of Woodcreek, specifically the northwest part of the city limits, a large chunk of Brookmeadow, and much of the northwest portion of the ETJ are in the Jacob's Well Management Zone.
-Thus, serving as a catchment that feeds water into the stream.
-Some of the outer limits of the ETJ brush the recharge zone for Jacob's Well and in these areas the water is percolating down into the water systems that feed the well.
+Part of Woodcreek, specifically the northwest part of the city limits, a large segment of Brookmeadow, and much of the northwest portion of the ETJ are in the Jacob's Well Groundwater Management Zone (yellow and green map below).
+This is a sensitive area where aquifer pumping is reduced during periods of drought to help maintain spring flow.

+This zone serves as a catchment that feeds water into Cypress creek.
+Some of the outer limits of the ETJ intersect the Jacob's Well recharge zone (sinkholes and caves) where water is percolating down into the aquifer that feeds the spring.